elizabeth-poggie/elizabeth-poggie/_content/notes/lab-3-user-interfaces.md

 # Goal

 In this lab we will develop and practice intermediate CSS layout skills by leveraging Floats and Flexbox.
-Our end goal is to bring static design documents to life :)
+Our goal is to bring designs to life :)

 # Part 1) Landing page (80%)

 You are a junior developer at a startup and a product manager has tasked you with creating a feature for your company's new community page.
 The deadline is tight, with launch scheduled in 10 days time.
 Unfortunately, there was no prior consultation with the developers for time estimation, and the deadline cannot be altered as it has already been guaranteed to shareholders.

-The web designer has provided you with the following design:
+The designer has provided you with the following design:

 <!-- TODO: insert Design -->